b-branco/spacebound-minds-resources/README.md

 ## Credits

-The Spacebound Minds website is built using GitHub pages and the [Cayman theme](https://github.com/pages-themes/cayman).
+The Spacebound Minds website is built using GitHub Pages and the [Cayman theme](https://github.com/pages-themes/cayman).
 For the constellations in the banner, we use the awesome [particles.js](https://github.com/VincentGarreau/particles.js/) library by VincentGarreau.